chromatone/chromatone.center/content/theory/color/models/additive/index.md

 ## Interactive RGB color mixer

-Drag any of the color components up or right to increase it's value.
+Drag any of the color components up or right to increase its value.

 <color-rgb />